Test a Function Locally

 sf run function start.

-In VS Code, from the Command Palette, select SFDX: Stop Function, which kills the local process.
+In VS Code, select SFDX: Stop Function from the command palette to kill the local process.